Bitcoin protocol

-The Bitcoin network is a peer-to-peer network of nodes which implement the Bitcoin protocol.
-The protocol itself implements a highly available, public, and decentralized ledger.
-The nodes verify that each update to the ledger follows the rules of the Bitcoin protocol.
+The bitcoin protocol is the set of rules that govern the functioning of bitcoin.
+Its key components and principles are: a peer-to-peer decentralized network with no central oversight; the blockchain technology, a public ledger that records all bitcoin transactions; mining and proof of work, the process to create new bitcoins and verify transactions; and cryptographic security.

-Users broadcast cryptographically-signed messages to the network using Bitcoin cryptocurrency wallet software.
+Users broadcast cryptographically signed messages to the network using bitcoin cryptocurrency wallet software.
 These messages are proposed transactions, changes to be made in the ledger.
 Each node has a copy of the ledger's entire transaction history.
-If a transaction violates the rules of the Bitcoin protocol, it is ignored.
-Transactions only happen when the full network agrees they should happen.
+If a transaction violates the rules of the bitcoin protocol, it is ignored, as transactions only occur when the entire network reaches a consensus that they should take place.
 This "full network consensus" is achieved when each node on the network verifies the results of a proof-of-work operation called mining.
-Mining packages groups of transactions into blocks, and produces a hash code that follows the rules of the Bitcoin protocol.
+Mining packages groups of transactions into blocks, and produces a hash code that follows the rules of the bitcoin protocol.
 Creating this hash requires expensive energy, but a network node can verify the hash is valid using very little energy.
 If a miner proposes a block to the network, and its hash is valid, the block and its ledger changes are added to the blockchain, and the network moves on to yet unprocessed transactions.
 In case there is a dispute, then the longest chain is considered to be correct.
 A new block is created every 10 minutes, on average.

-Satoshi Nakamoto, the anonymous designer of the protocol, stated that design and coding of Bitcoin began in 2007.
-The project was released in 2009 as open source software.
+Changes to the bitcoin protocol require consensus among the network participants.
+The bitcoin protocol has inspired the creation of numerous other digital currencies and blockchain-based technologies, making it a foundational technology in the field of cryptocurrencies.

+Blockchain

+Blockchain technology is a decentralized and secure digital ledger that records transactions across a network of computers.
+It ensures transparency, immutability, and tamper resistance, making data manipulation difficult.
+Blockchain is the underlying technology for cryptocurrencies like bitcoin and has applications beyond finance, such as supply chain management and smart contracts.